tirbal/tirbal/README.md

 Though it could be used for any score-based 2v2 team games.

 It is based on :
-* a (custom) modification of the classical ELO algorithm implementation in order to take scores into account
+* a (custom) modification of the classical ELO algorithm implementation
 * a (custom) mathematical regression model